GuoJiechang/GuoJiechang.github.io/_posts/2023-01-31-image-classification-with-cnn-and-transfer-learning.md

 layout: post
 title: Image classification with CNN and Transfer Learning
 date: 2023-01-31 12:38 -0600
+categories: CV_Notes
+tag: CV
 ---
 # COSC 6373: Computer Vision  In-Class Assignment 2
 # Image classification with Convolutional Neural Networks and Transfer Learning

-This note is a assignment from COSC 6373 assignment.
+This note is an assignment from COSC 6373 assignment.

 # Goal